luisdrg/comp426-final-project/README.md

 * **Axios**: For making HTTP requests to third-party APIs.

 ## Getting Started
-1. Install dependencies in both the frontend and backend: npm install
+1. Install dependencies in both the frontend and backend: *npm install*
-2. Run the backend:
+2. Run the backend: *cd ./backend* and *node app.mjs*
-    node app.mjs
-3. Run the frontend:
+3. Run the frontend: *cd ./frontend* and *npm start*
-    npm start

 ## API Endpoints
 ### User Operations